% curl -Lv https://JENKINS_URL/login 2>&1 | grep -i 'x-ssh-endpoint' < X-SSH-Endpoint: localhost:53801 %

 configured, any modern SSH client may securely execute CLI commands.

-Whichever user used for authentication with the Jenkins master must have the
+Whichever user used for authentication with the Jenkins controller must have the

 Overall/Read permission in order to access the CLI.
 The user may require